-I wish someone told me how to handle my first hammerhead and save me the time spent in researching.
+I wish someone had told me how to handle my first hammerhead and save me all the time I spent researching it.

-I couldn’t know, for example, that the hammerhead coral growth rate would force me to relocate the thing soon after getting it.
+I couldn’t have known, for example, that the hammerhead coral growth rate would force me to relocate the thing soon after getting it.

 I learned that when dealing with LPS corals flow intensity can be the difference between life and death.